 Thriving

-"Eudaimonia" was a word used by Aristotle and is often thought of meaning happiness or flourishing.
+"Eudaimonia" (pronounced "yoo-dye-MOH-nee-uh") is an ancient Greek philosophical concept tied to the teachings of Aristotle.
+It refers to the highest human good or the realization of one's true nature to achieve well-being.
+It is sometimes tied to happiness or flourishing.
 “Eu” means “well” and “daimon” means “divinity” or “spirit”, according to the Stanford Encyclopedia of Philosophy.
 Eudaimonia is the highest goal.
 Aristotle thought eudaimonia was rational activity aimed at pursuing what is worthwhile in life.
+It's about living a full, deeply satisfying life.
 We figure older people, more than their younger counterparts, will appreciate they should be aiming for eudaimonia rather than for base pleasures.

 My mission in life is not merely to survive, but to thrive; and to do so with some passion, some compassion, some humor, and some style.